plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Card Types/Traits.md

 ---

-The core of an Adventurer in Sprouting Tales is not defined by their Ancestry or Path, but by who they are. **Traits** are cards that define what an Adventurer is like.
+The core of an Adventurer in Sprouting Tales is not defined by their Path, but by who they are. **Traits** are cards that define what an Adventurer is like.
 Are they funny?
 Smart?
 Kind? or something else entirely?

 ## Playing Traits